Frequently Asked Questions

 The reason there are two honor societies for freshmen is that both were founded at the University of Illinois in 1923 and 1924 - one for women and one for men.
-They remained single sex organizations until the mid 70's when Title IX came along and both became coeducational.
+They remained single sex organizations until the mid 70's when both became coeducational under Title IX.
 Both have grown nationally and agree not to compete on campuses where only one group exists.
-There are 61 campuses where both honor societies still exist (Ohio State, Florida, Purdue - just to name a few).
+There are 61 campuses where both honor societies still exist (Ohio State, IUPUI, UCLA, Purdue - just to name a few).
 If both exist on your campus, you have the privilege of joining both!
 Congratulations!

 I transferred to my college from a college that did not have an Alpha Lambda Delta chapter.
 Am I eligible for membership?

 Freshman transfer students from institutions that do not have an Alpha Lambda Delta chapter, to be eligible for membership, must have the required Alpha Lambda Delta grade point average on the courses taken during the first full curricular period in the institution to which they transfer.
 In addition, the cumulative average of the grades of the student's transfer credits combined with the grades in the institution in which the student is currently enrolled must equal the Alpha Lambda Delta academic grade requirement.